kubeflow/website/content/docs/started/k8s/overview.md

 weight = 1
 +++

 Follow these instructions if you want to install Kubeflow on an existing Kubernetes cluster.
+The cluster must meet the following requirements:

+  * Kubernetes version {{% kubernetes-min-version %}} or later.
+  * A minimum of 0.6 CPU in cluster.
+(Reserved for 3 replicated ambassador pods and according to your needs add additional CPUs.)
+  * Node with storage >= 10 GB.
+(Due to the ML libraries and third party packages bundled in the Kubeflow Docker images.)

 If you are using a Kubernetes distribution or Cloud Provider which has specific instructions for installing Kubeflow we recommend following those instructions.
 Those instructions do additional Cloud specific setup to create a really great Kubeflow experience.